Information for patients and willing living donors

 What is the chance of finding a match?

 The chance of finding a suitable match depends on a number of factors.
 The more donor/recipient pairs registered on the AKX Program database, the greater the chance of finding a match.

 If a patient has more than one donor who is willing to enter the program, they have a greater chance of finding a match.
 Only the donor with the best match will actually donate their kidney.
 Individuals with common blood types and low levels of sensitisation to other blood and tissue antigens will also have a greater chance of matching.

 Alternatively, your doctor may discuss other options.

 What happens if no match is found?

-Patients who don’t find a matching donor through the AKX Programme still have a chance of receiving a kidney transplant as they will remain on the deceased donor transplant waiting list.
-The chance of finding a successful match for exchange should increase as more donor/recipient pairs join the AKX Programme .
+Patients who don’t find a matching donor through the AKX Program still have a chance of receiving a kidney transplant as they will remain on the deceased donor transplant waiting list.
+The chance of finding a successful match for exchange should increase as more donor/recipient pairs join the AKX Program .
 If no match is found, you can remain on the register and re-enter the match runs.
 However if no suitable pair matches are found after a period of time, you may wish to consider other options after discussion with your kidney specialist.